ellennickles/programming-for-artists-s22/schedule-assignments.md

     - [Coding Train Videos 4.1-4.2](https://thecodingtrain.com/beginners/p5js/) about loops ~24min
     - [A Brief Introduction to Debugging Parts 1-4](https://vimeo.com/channels/debugging) (p5 is not mentioned, but these tips are universal for all programming languages!) ~15min
 - READ
+    - [Interaction: Contingent behavior with `if`](https://creative-coding.decontextualize.com/interaction/) by Allison Parrish (scroll down)
     - p5 Tutorial: [A Field Guide to Debugging](https://p5js.org/learn/debugging.html)